foreverfl/docker-translated/docs/get-started/workshop/04_sharing_app.md

 title: Share the application
 weight: 40
 linkTitle: "Part 3: Share the application"
+keywords:
+  - get started
+  - setup
+  - orientation
+  - quickstart
+  - intro
+  - concepts
+  - containers
+  -
-keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop, docker hub, sharing
+  docker desktop, docker hub, sharing
 description: Sharing your image you built for your example application so you can run it else where and other developers can use it